 Big Four / Big Five (aka Big Money)

 Holding a spectacular show takes spectacular money and while every single country commits a fee to the EBU to run the show, that isn’t enough to really step up their game so one of the ways this was done was by creating the concept of the Big Five (previously the Big Four).
-In 2000, it was decided that France, Spain, the UK, Germany, and Italy would contribute more money to the contest as sponsors and they would get directly qualified in to the final in return.
+In 2000, it was decided that France, Spain, the UK, Germany, and Italy would contribute more money to the contest as sponsors and they would get directly qualified in to the final in return which helped to take the show from a meager affair to one that could produce more spectacle at all.

 Before televoting, the only votes that mattered were the jury votes.
 This meant that people at home had no say, they could only watch specifically selected people from their country pick winners.
 In 1997 though that all changed as televoting was rolled out to 5 countries.
 Televoting makes the audience more involved in the process and gives them a personal stake in the outcome.
 With increasing phone and internet capabilities this system has been a smash success and all countries except San Marino use televoting as part of their voting consideration – some countries have even dabbled around with only using televoting!